hybridsjs/hybrids/docs/component-model/localization.md

 * **returns**:
   * a string content of the translated message

-If the message is a static part of the template, you should avoid the  `msg` helper, as it generates dynamic expression in the template, and it will be translated each time the template updates.
-Use it only for the following cases.
+!> If the message is a static part of the template, you should avoid the  `msg` helper, as it generates dynamic expression in the template, and it will be translated each time the template updates

 ### Attributes